 If you don’t want the company to know that you’re researching them or if you don’t trust the business license they’ve sent you, you need to find the company’s registration record.
 Starting in 2006 these have been made available online to the general public by the AIC (Industrial and Commercial Administration Bureau) for each province of China.

 To find the company’s registration on the AIC website, you need to know which Chinese province the company is registered in.
 Each province has its own AIC website.
-As an example, here are the links to Beijing, Shanghai, and Guangzhou.
+As an example, here’s a link to the province of Guangzhou.

-Now that you know the types of “manufacturers” and how to confirm them, we’re going to dive into ways to effectively communicate with them.
+Now that you know the difference between the different types of suppliers and how to confirm them, we’re going to dive into ways to effectively communicate with them.

 Keys to Communication